The Celestial Gatekeepers

 When, however, flesh was deified and human nature gained possession of God Himself by hypostatic union, the former barrier opposed to God became joined to the Chrism.
 The difference gave way when God became man, thus removing the seperation between Godhead and manhood.
 So chrism represents Christ as the point of contact between both natures; there could be no point of contact were they still seperate.
 (The Life in Christ, The Third Book 2)

-The Three Barriers Between God and Man
+On the Three Barriers Between God and Man

 St. Nicholas Cabasilas ca. 1320-1393